arlen-yu/cs241/lecture4.md

-# Lecutre 4: More MIPS Assembly, Procedures
+# Lecture 4: More MIPS Assembly, Procedures

 `mult $s, $t` - where does the result go?